abppbd/3D-engine-in-web-browser/README.md

 At first only doing wire mesh rendering, and then full polygons drawings!

-credits to [Not the Future](https://www.youtube.com/@notthefuture1881) with their series [3D Engine Coding](https://www.youtube.com/playlist?list=PLUvk3cvE4qoYjYuQdCIdnxRUThX63PFhk) which directly inspired this project (I ripped off the idea but not the code, it's all by me, I stopped at ep.3)
+credits to [Not the Future](https://www.youtube.com/@notthefuture1881) with their series [3D Engine Coding](https://www.youtube.com/playlist?list=PLUvk3cvE4qoYjYuQdCIdnxRUThX63PFhk) which directly inspired this project (I ripped off the idea but not the code, it's all by me, I stopped at ep.3 for doing this project)

 <sub>
   [1]: 2 months later and it doesn't seem so small anymore.</br>